unimined/MultiVersion/software-engineering/srs.md

 - The program must be capable of remapping packages
 - The program must be capable of creating a "stub" class or method with asm
 - The program must be able to run the application in the subprojects
-- The program must not require any runtime dependencies after remapping
+- The program must not require any runtime dependencies after building
 - The program must be able to generate classes that run on java 8

 ## External Interface Requirements